-Alf Wright, local historian and archivist, has contributed an account (see below) of the many pillboxes and other civil defence measures constructed in Tilty and the neighbourhood, many of which can still be seen.
+Alf Wright, local historian and archivist, has contributed an account (see below) about the pillboxes and other civil defence measures constructed in Tilty and the neighbourhood, many of which can still be seen.

 We now move to the year 2010.
 Sixty years on and living in Great Easton, looking across the fields from my garden I can see three pillboxes running in a line along the River Chelmer towards Little Easton.